Sriyanka24/sriyanka24.github.io/README.md

 ## Projects
-**Real-Time Stock Market Data Analysis in Python using AWS Services**
+**Real Time Stock Market Data Engineering Project with Apache Kafka, AWS and Python**
 - Conducted an end-to-end Data Engineering project focusing on real-time stock market data analysis utilizing a diverse tech stack, including Python, AWS, Apache Kafka, Glue, Athena, and SQL

+**End-To-End Data Engineering Pipeline with Apache Airflow, Python and AWS**
+- Developed data stories and dashboards to understand and identify how discounts affect a company's profits

 **Leveraging AWS Cloud ETL Services to analyse Youtube Trending Video Data**
 - Performed end-to-end ETL and comprehensive data analysis on this interesting data to understand what factors affect how popular a YouTube video will be

 **Detection of Missing Lab Tests for Automatic Diagnosis: Machine Learning Research Lab**
 - Developed a model leveraging advanced ML, programming, and mathematical expertise to identify missing epidemiological factors from the clinical records of the patients

-**Analyzing a company's sales data to understand the correlation between discounts and profits using dashboards in Tableau**
-- Developed data stories and dashboards to understand and identify how discounts affect a company's profits

 ## Education